gglanzani/blog.lanzani.nl/content/posts/2025-12-10-what-a-marvelously-succinct-article-about-typography-with-a-punchy-take-home-message.md

 ---
 What a marvelously succinct article about typography with a punchy take-home message!

-“And never choose times new roman or arial, as those fonts are favored only by the apathetic and sloppy.”
+> And never choose times new roman or arial, as those fonts are favored only by the apathetic and sloppy.

 [https://practicaltypography.com/typography-in-ten-minutes.html](https://practicaltypography.com/typography-in-ten-minutes.html)